Diamondbacks of New England

 “You may see a lot of adult turtles around for many years, but no young turtles entering the population,” Lewis explains.
 “It’s the same situation that occurs with many turtles, including the [protected] Eastern box turtle.
 If there is no recruitment, the population in that area will disappear once the adults die off.”

-But the biggest threat to diamondbacks isn’t predators, but the destruction and alteration of their habitat.
+However, the biggest threat to diamondbacks isn’t predators, but the destruction and alteration of their habitat.
 They need pristine marshes and open access to nesting sites.
 Seawalls, paved roads and steep drainage ditches pose major threats to the adult turtles’ ability to reach the nesting areas.
 When their offspring hatch, these same barriers prevent them from reaching the safety of the water.

 To Catch a Diamondback

 The best way to spot terrapins is by looking for their tiny black heads poking above the surface.
 It’s not easy, especially in choppy water.
 With a turtle in his sights, the hunter must move quickly, because the terrapin will immediately dive for the bottom once it senses danger.
-Experts like Lewis and his team are remarkably adept at capturing the turtles, and on our trip they collected about a dozen in an hour of stalking the flats.

 To determine a turtle’s age, researchers count the growth rings on the scutes—the series of plates that form the carapace.
 The rings are similar to those in a tree trunk cross-section, with each ring representing a year in the turtle’s life.
 The researchers also draw blood, which is used to analyze their genetic structure.